mostlypk/LangChain-Agent/README.md

 *Pratiksha Kolekar*
 March 17, 2025

-Additional Information: Instead of trying to save space, installing a better model serves better in the long run.
-Smaller modes have limitations.
-If you are using an IDE, open it in the "Run as administrator" mode
+Additional Information: If you are using an IDE, open it in the "Run as administrator" mode